 I have found two things to be true of all living organisms.
 They grow and they reproduce.
 When disciples make disciples who increasingly seek to multiply that experience, then gospel impact grows exponentially.
 We will never reach the world by addition but by multiplication.
 Churches with mature disciples who are reproducing tend to be healthier.
 What does this health look like?
 Community engagement will be stronger.
 Missional involvement will broaden.
 Generosity will emerge as the norm.
 Witnessing will shift from “have-to” to “get-to.”
 Generational discipleship will be evident.

-The goal of our Church Strengthening team at Georgia Baptist Mission Board is to, well, strengthen churches.
+The goal of our Church Strengthening team here at Georgia Baptist Mission Board is to, well, strengthen churches.
 We want to help churches reach people, retain people, move them to spiritual maturity which leads them to multiply the experience.
-The best and most long-lasting way for us to maximize our efforts is to develop disciple making churches with a SMART disciple-making strategy or pathway.
+The best and most long-lasting way for us to maximize our efforts is to develop disciple making churches with a SMART disciple making strategy or pathway.

-- Strategic – a biblical and intentional pathway with one focus: make disciple makers
+- Strategic – a biblical and intentional pathway with one focus-to make disciple makers.

 - Memorable – a simple pathway that is easy to understand and share

 Is your church growing?
 Are you seeing disciples multiply by making other disciples?
 Do you have an intentional plan to make disciple makers in your church?
-We can help!
-For more information or to contact a Discipleship consultant, contact us today by calling 770-455-0404 or visiting this page.
+Our discipleship team can help!
+For more information go to gabaptist.org/discipleship and contact the discipleship consultant in your region.